gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     each node.

-    If you are using a cloud provider, you can lookup the addresses for each geo node through their management console.
+    If you are using a cloud provider, you can lookup the addresses for each Geo node through their management console.
 A table of terminology is provided below because terminology varies between vendors.

     | GitLab Terminology | Amazon Web Services | Google Cloud Platform |